Nosto/wiki-docs/implementing-nosto/implement-on-your-website/advanced-implementation/parameterless-attribution.md

 In most cases this will work out of the box, but in certain scenarios adjustments need to be made.
 For a comprehensive overview, please read our [personalization attribution guide](../../implement-psn/README.md#attribution).

+`data-nosto-product` can be applied to anchor elements to use the product id for linking product click and view together instead of the url.

 ## Support for non anchor clicks

 In addition to handling product url navigation attribution it is also possible to annotate elements with a `data-nosto-product` attribute to track interactions with other elements that should be attributed to the campaign.
 The attribute value should be a valid product id.

-This attribution style should only be used for element interactions that don't trigger page reloads.
-Examples are product detail drawers and overlays as well as add to cart dialogs.

 ## Product url redirects